Luca-A-Magalhaes/himcd/README.md

 Access http://localhost:5000 (or to the other port configured on your .env file) to see the running site.

+Notice: At first there wont be much content as the database is empty.
+See [Data](#data) for more information on importing data.

 ### Templates structure

 The project provides pré-built pages structures and components, inside the `app/templates` folder.